Guilospanck/react-18-typescript/README.md

 > Obs.: before using it, run ```yarn prepare``` in order to install Husky.

+> Also, if the hooks don't work, you have to make them executable by running `chmod +x ./husky/pre-commit` and `chmod +x ./husky/pre-push` or delete both of them and then run `npx husky add .husky/pre-commit "yarn lint-staged"` and `npx husky add .husky/pre-push "yarn test:cov" `

 ## Tree Hierarchy
 It makes use of the concept of Clean Code Architecture in order to build a more reliable and maintainable application.